phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.0.5 - December 9, 2011###

+- Updated growl notifications to updated spec on growl.info.
+Should work with all versions of growl now.

 ### 1.0.4 - October 25, 2011###

 - Added growl notification if you call an invalid argument.
 IE: 'spot i hey'